okken/talks/presentation.md

 [github.com/okken/pycascades2020](https://github.com/okken/pycascades2020)

----

-class: center, middle

-# `parametrize`
-# one of the superpowers of pytest
+--

+pytest & rocket stickers
+come see me after the talk
 ???
 I'm so glad you are here.
+Thank you.

+parametrized testing is one of the superpowers of pytest

-Thank you
+* save you time
-I really do think that Parametrized Testing will save you
-both development time and maintenance time.
+* both development time
+* and maintenance time.

-I definitely came to pytest for the fixtures.
-But I soon after fell in love with parametrize.

 ---

 # Brian Okken